dougstrouth/edgar/README.md

 ## Database Schema

-For a detailed description of all database tables, columns, and their relationships, please see the [DATA_DICTIONARY.md](DATA_DICTIONARY.md).
+For a detailed description of all database tables, columns, and their relationships, see [DATA_DICTIONARY.md](DATA_DICTIONARY.md).
+For a concise overview of table-to-table relationships and validation implications, see [DATABASE_RELATIONSHIPS.md](DATABASE_RELATIONSHIPS.md).

 ## Massive.com Quick Check